 Rebecca Solnit says she is erroneously credited with coining the term "mansplaining", after an incident some years ago.
 At a skiing weekend in Aspen, she is introduced to the host - a wealthy man - who asks what she does for a living.
 When Solnit tells him she's a writer, he proceeds to talk loftily about a book currently on the bestseller list.
 Solnit's friend casually interjects that said book – one the man argues strongly for, without having read – is actually written by Solnit.
 "He was already telling me about the very important book – with the smug look I know so well in a man holding forth, eyes fixed on the fuzzy far horizon of his own authority".
 This, if you've ever wondered, is classic "mansplaining", and while Solnit may not have used the specific term itself, she was the first to identity its casual condescension, the one that steers women towards the "slippery slope of silencings".
 In Men Explain Things to Me, Solnit explores several issues that affect women's lives, from gender violence and inequality, to domestic drudgery, and how marriage affects women.
 In one powerful chapter, she uses gang rapes in India as the lynchpin for a broader examination of violence against women.
 "Violence doesn't have a race, a class, a religion or nationality, but it does have a gender", she says, who believes violence is always authoritarian and based on someone saying 'I have the right to control you".
 In "Ferite a Morte" (Wounded to Death) project, she examines how 66,000 women are killed annually by Femicide.
 It's a compelling, well-argued book about issues that many assume are resolved for women, but Solnit's writing proves we still have a long way to go.

 Sinéad Gleeson is a writer, broadcaster and reviewer.
-She hosts The Book Show on RTE Radio and anthologies she has edited include The Long Gaze Back and The Glass Shore: Short Stories by Women Writers from the North of Ireland
+Anthologies she has edited include The Long Gaze Back and The Glass Shore: Short Stories by Women Writers from the North of Ireland

 Margaret Atwood has been an eloquent, funny, deadly serious writer about women and men for over 50 years.
 Her most famous book is The Handmaid's Tale, published in 1985, a dystopian fantasy of a militarised world where poorer women are enslaved for breeding purposes by richer families who cannot have children.
 The rules are terrifyingly strict, the sex is grotesque, the punishment for infringement is death by public hanging.